calchenny/netflix-clone/README.md

 # netflix-clone
 Netflix browse page clone.
-Made for a couple.
+Made for a lovely couple.